Peter M Jansson

 I teach sociology and social work in the social science program and the social work program, as well as independent courses in criminology and deviant behavior.

-I am a senior lecturer in social work in the Department of Culture and Society at Dalarna University, Sweden.
+I am an assistant professor in sociology and a senior lecturer in social work in the Department of Culture and Society at Dalarna University, Sweden.
 My area of specialization is the relationship between childhood experiences, masculinities, emotions, and intimate partner violence.
-My scholarship on the topic has appeared in Aggression and Violent Behaviour, Deviant Behaviour, Masculinities and Social Change, Journal of Applied Social Science and Partner Abuse.
+My scholarship on the topic has appeared in Children and Youth Services Review, Aggression and Violent Behaviour, Deviant Behaviour, Masculinities and Social Change, Journal of Applied Social Science, Violence an International Journal, European Journal of Social Work and Partner Abuse.
 The research interests include sociology of emotions, philosophy of science (i.e., critical realism, critical theory, phenomenology), social psychology (i.e., symbolic interactionism, role theory), and the clinical applications of theories of emotions and cognitive theories in therapy.